 To concatenate in Windows, do the following:

-You should now have single VCF file called contacts.vcf located in the same folder.
+copy *.vcf contacts.vcf.
+A single VCF file called contacts.vcf will be saved in the same folder.

-2. The workbook format should be already associated with Microsoft Excel, in which case just double-click to open it.
-If it’s not associated, launch Excel first then use the Open dialog to open the file.
+- The workbook format should be already associated with Microsoft Excel, in which case just double-click to open it.
+If it’s not associated, launch Excel first, then use the Open dialog to open the file.

-3. When you open the file you’ll get a security warning that Macros have been disabled.
-In Excel 2010 and later click on the Enable Content button to allow this script to run.
+- When you open the file, you’ll get a security warning that Macros have been disabled.
+In Excel 2010 and later, click on the Enable Content button to allow this script to run.

 I think the safe choice here is to leave the empty columns as they’re but if you are sure you just need the filled fields go ahead and delete the empty ones.